-For implementation grants, USDOT has historically sought to award funds to projects and strategies that save lives and reduce roadway fatalities and serious injuries; incorporate engagement and collaboration into how projects and strategies are executed; use effective practices and strategies; consider sustainability and economic competitiveness in project and strategy implementation; and will be able to complete the full scope of funded projects and strategies within 5 years after the establishment of a grant agreement.
-Additional award consideration has been made for implementation grant applicants that have a high percentage of funds benefiting underserved communities, are in rural areas, request less than \$10 million in Federal funds, support geographic diversity amongst the implementation grant award recipients, have a finalized comprehensive safety action plan, and/or have a high Killed and Serious Injuries (KSI) per \$1 million in Federal funding rate.
+For implementation grants, USDOT has historically sought to award funds to projects and strategies that reduce roadway fatalities and serious injuries; align with and comprehensively address identified safety problems; employ low-cost, high-impact strategies over a wide geographical area; incorporate engagement and collaboration into how projects and strategies are executed; and will be able to complete the full scope of funded projects and strategies within 5 years after the establishment of a grant agreement.
+As an additional consideration, the USDOT may factor in elements such as community characteristics, geographic diversity, and alignment with broader federal priorities when comparing highly rated applications and selecting awards.

-Implementation grant applicants must identify the safety problems to be addressed, the relevant geographic locations (i.e., corridors, intersections), and the projects and strategies they plan to implement based on their Action Plan.
+Implementation grants provide Federal funds to implement projects and strategies identified in a Comprehensive Safety Action Plan.
 The proposed action should include specific intervention types, address common safety risk characteristics, and be located on the Action Plan's high-injury network to the extent practicable.